Alan Curtis (British actor)

 Alan Vernon Curtis (30 July 1930 – 18 February 2021) was an English actor and cricket announcer.

 Life and career

 Curtis was born in Coulsdon, Surrey in July 1930.
-He had a long career in the film, television and theatre, which included appearances in four films of cult director Pete Walker.
+He had a long career in film, television and theatre, which included appearances in four films of cult director Pete Walker.

 He also served as an announcer for the MCC at Lord's Cricket Ground for 28 years.

 Curtis lived in Chiswick, where he died in February 2021 aged 90.